PaulinaCzarnota/Cloud-Computing-Labs-2024-25/README.md

 4. **Batch Pulling and Testing**: Utilized the `--limit` flag to retrieve multiple messages simultaneously, exploring options for efficient message processing and scalability in data pipelines.

 This part illustrated the use of Pub/Sub for building flexible, asynchronous systems, enhancing the understanding of event-driven architecture and reliable messaging in distributed cloud applications.

+### Lab 8: Google Cloud Serverless Web App and Compute Engine Deployment

+#### Part 1: Build a Serverless Web App with Firebase
+This part focused on using Firebase to build and deploy a serverless web application, with features for real-time data management and user authentication.

+1. **Firebase Project Setup**:
+   - Created a new Firebase project and linked it to Google Cloud.
+2. **Firebase Authentication**:
+   - Implemented user sign-up and login with Firebase Authentication.
+3. **Firestore Database**:
+   - Configured Firestore for storing and managing user data.
+4. **Firebase Hosting**:
+   - Deployed the web app using Firebase Hosting for fast and secure access.
+5. **Testing**:
+   - Verified user sign-up, login, and real-time data updates from Firestore.

+#### Part 2: Hosting a Web App on Google Cloud Using Compute Engine
+This part involved deploying a web application on Google Cloud using Compute Engine, with a focus on scalability, performance, and security.

+1. **Compute Engine VM Setup**:
+   - Created virtual machine (VM) instances and installed a web server (Apache/Nginx) for hosting.
+2. **Managed Instance Groups (MIGs)**:
+   - Configured MIGs for automatic scaling of VMs based on traffic.
+3. **Load Balancing**:
+   - Set up an HTTP(S) Load Balancer to distribute traffic across VM instances.
+4. **Cloud CDN**:
+   - Integrated Cloud CDN for faster content delivery and lower latency.
+5. **Security**:
+   - Configured firewall rules and enabled HTTPS for secure connections.
+6. **Testing and Deployment**:
+   - Deployed the web app and tested its performance under load.

+This lab provided hands-on experience in deploying serverless web apps using Firebase and traditional web apps using Compute Engine, with a focus on scalability and security.